Best Practices to Minimize Data Sent to Branch

 This includes things like:

-Branch does not collect PII to provide our services and strongly advise customers to ensure they are not sending PII to Branch inadvertently.
+Branch does not collect PII to provide our services and strongly advises customers to ensure they are not sending PII to Branch inadvertently.

 What is Personal Data?